Amsterdam houses

 Buildings in Damrak Amsterdam city, Netherlands

-3. Rotting of the Wooden Poles:
+3. Rotting Of The Wooden Poles:

 The water level in Amsterdam is controlled by a government agency.
 When this agency lowers the water level, the wooden piles are exposed to oxygen, leading to rotting.
 This decay affects the foundation, causing the entire house to lean to one side.

-4. Adding Extra Floors on Top:
+4. Adding Extra Floors On Top:

 In some neighborhoods, like Jordaan, adding extra floors to houses can increase their weight beyond the original builders’ calculations.
 This added weight can cause the buildings to sink unevenly into the ground, resulting in a crooked façade.